GeoNode/documentation/basic/settings/index.rst

     A dictionary containing the settings for all caches to be used with Django.
     This is a `Django setting <https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-CACHES>`__

-    The ``'default'`` cache is disabled because we don't have a mechanism to discriminate between client sesssions right now, and we don't want all users fetch the same api results.
+    The ``'default'`` cache is disabled because we don't have a mechanism to discriminate between client sessions right now, and we don't want all users fetch the same api results.

     The ``'resources'`` is not currently used.
 It might be helpful for `caching Django template fragments <https://docs.djangoproject.com/en/2.2/topics/cache/#template-fragment-caching>`__ and/or `Tastypie API Caching <https://django-tastypie.readthedocs.io/en/latest/caching.html>`__.